 Nearly all species of African vulture are listed as critically endangered by the IUCN, and Nature Rwanda is leading a movement to reverse this trend in Rwanda.
-But why is this species so important in the first place?
+But what makes this species so important in the first place?

 Vultures have evolved to have a particularly corrosive stomach acid, which helps them digest rotting prey that would make most other animals, including humans, quite sick.
 Without these valuable scavengers, bacteria from rotting bodies are transferred to a wider array of animals and can eventually spread to the human population as bacterial or viral infections like COVID-19.